CybotAS/CookiebotWP/readme.txt

 ## Changelog ##
 **Cookiebot CMP Plugin will soon no longer support PHP 5.
 If your website still runs on this version we recommend upgrading so you can continue enjoying the features Cookiebot CMP offers.**

+### 4.3.9.1 ###
+Release date: September 12th 2024

+Cookiebot CMP version 4.3.9.1 is out!
+This release updates some assets.

+####Other####
+* Set WordPress tested up to version to 6.6.2
+* Assets update

 ### 4.3.9 ###
 Release date: May 29th 2024

-Cookiebot CMP version 4.3.7 is out!
+Cookiebot CMP version 4.3.9 is out!
 This release adds a bugfix and small features.
 Here is the complete list of this update

 ####Bugfixes####
 * Fix deliver of blocking mode setting on multisite environment